HEIG-VD-DAI-Iseni-Jacobs/pictures-cli-editor/README.md

 # Image Processing Application

-Welcome to the **Image Processing Application** project, developed as part of the **Web Application Development** course.
-This application allows users to modify image formats, convert images to black and white, and apply a blur effect.
+Welcome to the **Image Processing Application** project, developed as part of the [**Web Application Development **](https://github.com/heig-vd-dai-course) course.
+This CLI application allows users to modify image formats, convert images to black and white, and apply a blur effect.
 It is designed to be user-friendly while offering powerful image processing features.

 ## Table of Contents